Returning to the Job After a Workplace Injury: Light Duty

 First, your employer must send your authorized doctor a description of what the light-duty work is.
 This includes a description of all the tasks to be performed, the hours, and the rate of pay.

 Next, your authorized doctor has to approve of the light-duty work.
 If they don’t, you’re able to retain temporary disability benefits until your employer offers medically acceptable light-duty work.

 Finally, if your authorized doctor approves the light-duty work, your employer or their insurance company has to send you a WC-240 form.
 This is a legal document that serves as a written notice from employer to employee that light duty work is available.
 Did you fail to receive a WC-240 Form?
 If so, contact Rossetti & DeVoto, PC to speak with a New Jersey construction accident attorney.

 Your employer must send the WC-240 form with at least ten days advance notice.
 This gives you enough time to prepare to return to work without feeling forced.
 It also helps you feel comfortable in your return and minimizes the risk of reinjury.

 It’s important to remember that you shouldn’t return to work until you feel completely comfortable.
 Not only could this result in your prolonging your injury or reinjuring yourself, but it also opens up other employees to risk of injury.
-If you aren’t recovered enough to return to light-duty work, do not let your employer pressure you to return.
+If your recovery is not sufficient to return to light-duty work, do not let your employer pressure you to return.

-You are still entitled to receive temporary disability benefits as long as your approved doctor signs off.
-This is why it is so important to always attend scheduled doctor’s appointments and to follow all the orders given to you by the doctor.
+You still have a right to receive temporary disability benefits as long as your approved doctor signs off.
+This is why it is so important to always attend scheduled doctor’s appointments.
+And, to follow all the orders given to you by the doctor.
 Be sure to take the medicine prescribed and do not go overboard when trying to walk, lift items, or do other physical activity if your doctor placed limitations on you.

 Have Questions About a Workplace Injury?
 Call an Attorney Today